Campania Wine

 The inland highlands of Irpinia form the heart of Campania’s quality wine production.
 The cool climate and mineral-rich soils support elegant, structured wines with remarkable aging potential.

 - Taurasi DOCG – Known as the “Barolo of the South,” made from Aglianico grapes.
-Powerful, tannic reds with depth and longevity.
+Structured, tannic reds with depth and longevity.

 - Fiano di Avellino DOCG – Aromatic white wines with floral, honeyed, and nutty notes that develop complexity with age.